LivHed/coworking-spaces/README.md

 - The Google maps Javascript API and Places library is responsive in itself and is set to respond to the interactions of the user.

 ### Testing process scenarios

-CHANGE THESE to this projects functions..
-Dropdown menu with cities
+#### Manual testing
+-Choose a City- select menu and -Search- button
 1. Click on the dropdown menu.
-2. Choose a city to see that it´s zoomed in on as intended.
+2. Choose a city.
+3. Click on the search button.
-3. Try this with all of the cities one by one, and verify that the function is working for all of them.
+4. Try this with all of the cities one by one, and verify that results with cards are showing if the chosen city matches the city on the card.

-Radio buttons
+5. Verify that the text "No coworking spaces found" is showing, if no coworking spaces exist in the database from the chosen city.

+Edit a coworking space
 1. Click on the accommodations radio button for every selected city and verify that the results of accommodations are showing on the map with the proper marker icons.
 2. Click on the restaurants radio button for every selected city and verify that the results of restaurants are showing on the map with the proper marker icons.

-More results button
-1. When the first 20 results are showing in the Results list, click on More results button and verify that 20 new results are showing in the list.
-2. Click the button again and verify that 20 more results are showing.
-3. Verify that the button is unable to click again when 60 results have been shown and the button have been clicked two times.
+Delete a coworking space

+Add a coworking space
+1.

 ### Bugs I came across while creating the site and while testing it